Willington, County Durham

-Willington is a village and former civil parish, now in the parish of Greater Willington, in County Durham and the ceremonial county of Durham, England.
+Willington is a town and former civil parish, now in the parish of Greater Willington, in County Durham and the ceremonial county of Durham, England.
 Willington stands in the foothills of the Pennines and near the River Wear close to Crook, Bishop Auckland and Durham.

 Like many communities in the area Willington's economy was largely based on coal mining.
 The closure of the colliery in 1967 therefore affected the local economy.

 The name Willington derives from the Old English wifelingtūn meaning the 'settlement connected with Wifel'.

 Governance

 Willington is in the electoral ward of Willington and Hunwick.
 The population of this ward at the 2011 Census was 9,147.

 Willington was formerly a township and chapelry in the parish of Brancepeth, from 1866 Willington was a civil parish in its own right, on 1 April 1937 the parish was abolished to form Crook and Willington, part also went to Bishop Auckland.
 In 1931 that parish had a population of 6644.